robsaundersx/neat-starter-test/src/posts/foundation.md

 > TODO: Statements

 ### Conditionals
 A conditional checks that a condition has been met before executing a code block.
-The code between the curly braces `{` `}` is called a code block, and is something that you will see a lot in Processing.
+The code between the curly braces `{`{.language-java} `}`{.language-java} is called a code block, and is something that you will see a lot in Processing.

-In the following code, the conditional tests whether the value of `diam` is less than or equal to 400.
+In the following code, the conditional tests whether the value of `diam`{.language-java} is less than or equal to 400.
 If it is, the code block (inside the curly braces) executes.
 If not, the code block is skipped:

 ```java
 // check a condition